-Daddy would be so proud to know his only grandson knew what the term “come up a cloud” meant and used it correctly in a sentence.
+Grandaddy (and my daddy) would be so proud to know his only grandson knew what the term “come up a cloud” meant and used it correctly in a sentence.

 It made me start thinking of other “Southernisms” and giggling over them as Little Buddy and I shared some of our favorites.
 So I thought it would fun for us to share our favorite “Southernisms” with each other, too.
 Who knows, we may each learn a few new ones or it may jog our memories of some old-time family favorites that we haven’t thought of in a long while.

 - finer than a frog hair split four ways

 - now, that dog will hunt!